MohsinFurkh/Fuzzy-Rough-Set-Loss/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or suggestions, please contact [Your Name] at [Your Email].
+For any questions or suggestions, please contact Mohsin Furkh Dar at 20mcpc02@uohyd.ac.in  or mohsin.dar@ddn.upes.ac.in.